Same-sex marriage in Utah: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 3,370 same-sex couples were living in Utah.
 By 2005, this had increased to 4,307 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 0.7% of coupled households and 0.5% of all households in the state.
 Most couples lived in Salt Lake, Weber and Utah counties, but the counties with the highest percentage of same-sex couples were Piute (0.79% of all county households) and Duchesne (0.77%).
 Same-sex partners in Utah were on average younger than opposite-sex partners, and more likely to be employed.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 19% of same-sex couples in Utah were raising children under the age of 18, with an estimated 1,226 children living in households headed by same-sex couples in 2005.

-2020 estimates from the United States Census Bureau showed that there were 619,250 married opposite-sex couples in the state, 51,115 cohabiting opposite-sex couples, 5,878 married same-sex couples (2,460 male couples and 3,418 lesbian couples), and 2,573 cohabiting same-sex couples.
-Utah ranked third in the nation for the proportion of its same-sex couples who had chosen to marry, at 69.6% (behind North Dakota at 72.5% and Montana at 71.8%).
+The 2020 U.S. census showed that there were 5,271 married same-sex couple households (2,490 male couples and 2,781 female couples) and 3,402 unmarried same-sex couple households in Utah.